Steph Curry on LaMelo Ball mid-court shot: 'That was some confidence right there'

-We’re nearing a point where the legend of the Chino Hills (Calif.)
-Ball brothers will reach legend status.
+We’re nearing a point where the exploits of the Ball brothers from Chino Hills (Calif.) will reach legend status.

-Quick recap: Lonzo, now a star at UCLA, was the 2015-16 ALL-USA Player of the Year; LiAngelo drops crazy point totals; and the youngest, LaMelo, enjoys casually pulling up from midcourt.
+Quick recap: Lonzo, now a star at UCLA, was the 2015-16 ALL-USA Player of the Year; LiAngelo drops crazy point totals; and the youngest, LaMelo, enjoys casually pulling up from midcourt after calling his shot, by pointing to the line.

-No. 6 Chino Hills will put its perfect record on the line—as well as the Huskies’ 45-game winning streak—Thursday night against Pleasant Grove (Utah).
+No. 6 Chino Hills will put its perfect record on the line –as well as the Huskies’ 49-game winning streak –Thursday night against Pleasant Grove (Utah).

 - Get Livefyre